shrutiebony/KnowledgeOS/README.md

 Collection-level estimate of how much of a document set looks AI-generated or AI-assisted.

-This is **not** proof of authorship, not a Q&A / RAG system, and not HITS.
-GraphSAGE neighborhood embeddings are optional graph context only.
-They are **not** in the share number.

 Collections are independent.
-Wikipedia India, a URL crawl named GDELT, PDF/text uploads, and other URL crawls do not share graphs or baselines.

-The dashboard is `web/index.html`.
-The UI was not redesigned.
+3 sources of data are being used : Wikipedia India, a URL crawl named GDELT while allowing the user to give any public URL of choice or upload PDFs to check the amount of AI generated text in either a particular topic at hand or in their specific PDF.

 ## Architecture